carguero/frontend-challenge/README.md

 Therefore, you will also be responsible for creating film filters by genre in that listing.
 Note that a new endpoint must be consulted to obtain a list of possible genres to be filtered, <a href="https://developers.themoviedb.org/3/genres/get-movie-list">GET /genre/movie/list</a>.
 To ensure that the user finds the movie they are looking for, this list should be paged whenever there is no active genre filter.
-It should be possible to rank <a href="https://developers.themoviedb.org/3/movies/rate-movie">POST /movie/{movie_id}/rating</a> rating and favor <a href="https://developers.themoviedb.org/3/account/mark-as-favorite">POST /account/{account_id}/favorite</a> the movies that the user wants, there is no need to create an account per user, you can use the guest account using this <a href="https://developers.themoviedb.org/3/authentication/create-guest-session">GET /authentication/guest_session/new</a>

 ## Functional requirements